-With rising concerns over Internet privacy and security, it is smart to invest in a good VPN (see my guide for the Best VPNs of 2020).
+With rising concerns over Internet privacy and security, it is smart to invest in a good VPN (see my guide for the Best VPNs in 2021).

 How can you protect yourself from these VPN scams?

 We’re going to cover 10 VPN scams you should be aware of to help you choose a VPN provider that guarantees Internet privacy and online security.
 These include:

 Note: Some of the links in this article may be affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use one of the services listed.
 I only recommend what I personally use, however, and I appreciate your support of this free website!

 VPN Scam #1: The Promise of a “Free VPN”